Kidswatter/Kidsybot/Installation-guide-for-Windows-7-and-up.md

 You have now successfully installed Python onto your machine! :smile:

-# Step 3: Install and configure RhinoBot
+# Step 3: Install and configure MusicBot

 Let's get right into it, shall we?

-### 3.a: Download RhinoBot
+### 3.a: Download MusicBot

-You can download the `develop` branch version of RhinoBot [here](https://github.com/SexualRhinoceros/MusicBot/archive/develop.zip "Download RhinoBot develop branch").
+You can download the `develop` branch version of MusicBot [here](https://github.com/SexualRhinoceros/MusicBot/archive/develop.zip "Download MusicBot develop branch").
 Once that is done, extract the .zip file into a convenient location (I suggest the Desktop).

 ![Extracting .zip file](http://i.imgur.com/PDTvnEu.png)